Atlassian partner

 What is Atlassian Rovo?

-Rovo is Atlassian’s AI experience that helps teams find, understand and use their work knowledge through search, chat and specialized agents.
+Rovo is Atlassian’s AI experience that helps teams find, understand and use their work knowledge through Rovo Search, Rovo Chat, Rovo Studio and specialized agents.

-What are Rovo agents useful for in Jira and Confluence?
+What are Rovo agents or bots useful for in Jira and Confluence?

-They assist targeted tasks: summarizing context, organizing tickets, reviewing or structuring documentation, preparing support replies or suggesting actions in a defined workflow.
+They assist targeted tasks: summarizing context, organizing tickets, reviewing or structuring documentation, preparing support replies, generating summaries or suggesting actions in a defined workflow.

-A partner connects business goals, Jira-Confluence configuration, permissions, governance, licensing, pilots and adoption into a coherent path.
+Support connects business goals, Jira-Confluence-JSM configuration, permissions, governance, licensing, pilot design, training and continuous improvement into a realistic path.

 Want to identify the right Atlassian AI and Rovo use cases?